skyhawksecurity/s3-logger/README.md

 # Skyhawk Security SYN S3 Logger
 #### _A Log Source for SIEM Tools, etc._

 This open source AWS tool was designed to consume the detected security findings from Skyhawk Security SYN and then write compressed files to AWS S3.
-From there, SIEM tools, such as IBM QRadar, or any other tool which supports S3, can ingest the CNP findings.
+From there, SIEM tools, such as IBM QRadar, or any other tool which supports S3, can ingest the Skyhawk Security SYN findings.
 If necessary, the findings from Skyhawk Security SYN may be reformatted in the script to meet the data model requirements of any downstream tool.

 The CFT deployment process will create an SNS Topic, SQS Queue, an IAM Role, CloudWatch Log Group (default 90 days retention), and a Lambda Function.
 On the defined schedule, SQS messages are polled and then written to an S3 bucket.
 Additional triggers and schedules can be configured post-deployment as desired.